sabeelmansuri/Epigenomics/README.md

 From these images, we can see that hESCs had a reduction of acetylated peptides when stimulated for differentiation.
 This data only shows the 35 modified forms of histone H3 that were quantified.<sup>9</sup> However, MS has the power to more than 200 proteoforms, including all variants and low abundant modifications!

 ### Review of Histone Modification Analysis Techniques
 The most popular method of analyzing histone methylation method is ChIP-seq.
 It is a very powerful tool to analyze protein interactions with DNA, and is perfectly applicable to find and quantify histone modifications.
 However, this technique has a low throughput and bias against hyper modified proteins.
-Alternatively, although more tedious, mass spectrometry is more precise when returning the relative abundance of several histone variants in a single analysis.
+Alternatively, although more tedious mass spectrometry is more precise, returning the relative abundance of several histone variants on a global level in a single analysis.

+The analysis of histone modifications is becoming increasingly prevalent in cancer, pathology, and developmental research as well as precision medicine.
+With the immergence of these new technologies and research, we can expect exciting, innovative approaches to medicine and healthcare.

 ## Citations
 1. [Darst, Russell P et al. “Bisulfite sequencing of DNA.”
 Current protocols in molecular biology vol. Chapter 7 (2010): Unit 7.9.1-17. doi:10.1002/0471142727.mb0709s91.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3214597/#S2title)